-Another easy draw for ants are trash cans.
-Food left in indoor trash containers for too long can emit a strong odor.
+Trash cans can easily attract ants.
+Food left in indoor trash bins for too long can emit a strong odor.
 Keep your trash sealed and take bags outside daily.
-Don’t throw away perishable foods unless they are wrapped in plastic bags.
+Don’t throw away perishable foods unless they are placed in plastic bags.
 Keep your outdoor trash bins away from entrances to your home.
 Not only will this help keep ants away but it will discourage other pests, like cockroaches, too.

-Once you have done what you can to minimize sources of food and water for ants, you should do what you can to ensure ants can’t easily come inside your home.
-Keep an eye out for small cracks and holes in your walls, and around windows and doors.
-Use caulk or spackle to seal them up.
-Also, seal windows and doors with weather stripping.
+You’ll want to ensure ants can’t easily enter your home.
+Keep an eye out for small cracks and holes in your walls and around windows and doors.
+Use caulk or spackle to seal them.
+Seal windows and doors with weather stripping.
 Patch or replace damaged door and window screens.

 Questions?
 Tips?
 Tricks?
 Leave us a comment below!